solidlabnetwork/GUARD-SLM/README.md

 ## Additional Malicious Data

+- We construct a comprehensive malicious dataset through empirical analysis across **7 SLMs and 3 LLMs**.
-- Includes diverse jailbreak attacks:
+- The dataset includes diverse jailbreak attack strategies, such as:
   - AutoDAN
   - GCG
   - PAIR